The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 1. Are you a custodian or an administrator?
 As we just touched upon, there’s a difference between a Self-Directed IRA custodian and administrator.
 Your IRA must be held with a custodian.
 However, an IRA administrator will work with a custodian as well.
 For example, before IRA Financial partner Adam Bergman started the IRA Financial Trust Company, IRA Financial Group acted as an administrator with ties to several custodian options for clients to choose from.
 So long as you have a good administrator, you should be well covered.

 6. Tell me about your company.
 I know this is not a direct question, but you should know as much as you can about your custodian.
 These are some questions you should ask the company before entrusting them with your money: How long have you been in business?
 How many clients do you have?
 How much are the assets in which you control worth?
 How many employees do you have (i.e. will my needs be met in a timely matter)?
 How is your customer service?
 Are you BBB accredited?
 Are you regulated (and by whom)?
-Any information you can garner about the custodian will help you make a more informed decision.
+Any information you can obtain about the custodian will help you make a more informed decision.

 7. Do you provide educational materials?
-Self-Directed IRA custodians do not offer financial advice.
-However, it’s important they do provide educational materials to help you better understand the product, the process and the rules.
+IRA custodians do not offer financial advice.
+However, it’s important they do provide educational materials to help you better understand the product, the process, and the rules.
 These may include an informative website (including a blog), podcasts and videos, an app or webinars.
 The more information you can garner, the more informed you will be about the entire process.

 8. What is your coverage area?
 Since the start of the Internet, there’s no longer a need to do everything face-to-face.
 Nowadays, you don’t even need to be in the same state or country.
-However, certain IRA custodians might have a small geographical area that they cover.
+However, certain custodians might have a small geographical area that they cover.
 This may be an issue for you, particularly if you are a real estate investor.
 IRA Financial Group offers their services world-wide.
 You can invest right in town, or around the globe.

 The Final Take